 ‘All or nothing’ thinking is a thought process that often accompanies a range of issues that I help clients with in my clinical hypnotherapy practice, from anxiety to low self-esteem.

-Similarly, in my coaching work, this type of ‘unhealthy’ cognitive process can act as a barrier to a client making positive changes in their life or work.
+Similarly, in my online life coach work, this type of ‘unhealthy’ cognitive process can act as a barrier to a client making positive changes in their life or work.
 Once overcome, these changes often flow rapidly and with an easy momentum.

 Identifying the Belief